Will Our Irish State Pension System Be There For Us?

 It was reported back in 2014 that Ireland has a hidden pension liability of €440bn1.
 A pretty significant figure you might agree!
-Particularly when you compare this to our National Debt, which is “only” €221bn (as at 29th May 2019)
+Particularly when you compare this to our National Debt, which is “only” €221bn (as of 29th May 2019)

 Changing demographics is an issue

 Today we have five workers for every pensioner.
 These workers pay PRSI, which goes towards the payment of the pensions mentioned above.
-However, Ireland is ageing and by 2050, there will only be two Irish workers for every pensioner.
+However, Ireland is aging and by 2050, there will only be two Irish workers for every pensioner.

 This means much less PRSI going in, and more pensions coming out3

 Apart from this, we’re all living longer.
-Once you make it to 66 years old if you are male, you have a 17 year life expectancy and if female a 20 year life expectancy.
+Once you make it to 66 years old if you are male, you have a 17-year life expectancy, and if female a 20-year life expectancy.
 So pensions will need to be paid for longer4.